Qezert/ConsoleRPG/README.md

+# **NOTICE**

+The game is still very much under development.
+As of now, most features of the game are not implemented.
+This is mostly a pet project, so there is no guarantee as to when I will implement more features.

+## Current features:

+**Currently** the game features:
+- "Click to proceed" combat.
+- Multiple enemies.
+- A single zone.
+- A few levels, but no other progression.

+What is listed below is an attempt at describing the future, finished game.

 # A console RPG heavily inspired by Diablo II

 Play this Diablo II inspired console RPG, and experience a very lightweight version with similar core gameplay.